Undergraduate Program

 If you’re an undergrad who is interested in environmental health, come join us for unique mentorship and research experiences.

-The University of Colorado Anschutz Medical Campus Research Program in Environmental Health Sciences is a paid year-long research and mentorship opportunity specifically for sophomore or junior level undergraduate science majors from an underrepresented minority population and/or those students with disabilities or disadvantaged backgrounds.
+The University of Colorado Anschutz Medical Campus Research Program in Environmental Health Sciences is a paid year-long research and mentorship opportunity specifically for sophomore or junior level undergraduate science majors, with students from first generation, low-income, and under-represented in health science careers encouraged to apply.
 This program is funded by NIEHS Grant R25 ES025476.

 Our program includes: